Frequently asked questions

 Target faces have not been recognized.
 What can I do?

 - During target face recognition, no arrows may stick to the targets.
-The rule is: the whole blue ring must be visible in the test images.
+The rule is: the whole red and blue rings must be visible in the test images.

 During 'find targets', there was the error message 'RyngDyng has moved'.
 What does this mean?